Yellow admiral

 The yellow admiral or Australian admiral (Vanessa itea) is a butterfly native to Australia, New Zealand, Lord Howe Island, and Norfolk Islands.
 The Māori name is kahukōwhai, which means "yellow cloak".
-The yellow admiral is a member of the family Nymphalidae, the subfamily Nymphalinae as well as the tribe Nymphalini.
+The yellow admiral is a member of the family Nymphalidae, the subfamily Nymphalinae and the tribe Nymphalini.

 Description

-It is a medium-sized butterfly, with a variable wingspan of 48 to 50 mm in Tasmania, and 48 to 55 mm in New Zealand.
+The yellow admiral is a medium-sized butterfly, with a variable wingspan of 48 to 50 mm in Tasmania, and 48 to 55 mm in New Zealand.
 The upperside of the forewings are dark brown to black toward the outer edges, with three small white patches and a wide, bright yellow bar, and dull red nearer the body.
 The rear wings are dull red with a black border, and a row of black circles with light blue centres near the edge.

-The underwings are very different - the rear wing is various shades of brown with cryptic, irregular markings; the underside of the forewing has a blue eyespot on a black background that is highlighted by a yellow area above and below.
+The underwings are very different – the rear wing is various shades of brown with cryptic, irregular markings; the underside of the forewing has a blue eyespot on a black background that is highlighted by a yellow area above and below.

 Distribution and habitat

 Yellow admirals are relatively common throughout their range wherever their food plants occur.
-They prefer open country, wastelands and gardens where the stinging nettles, Urtica incisa and Urtica urens are present.
+They prefer open country, wastelands and gardens where the stinging nettles Urtica incisa and Urtica urens are present.
 It is found at up to 1000 m above sea level.
+Adults are also attracted to butterfly bush (Buddleja sp.)

 It is a strong, fast flier, and is thought to survive wind-blown travel from Australia to New Zealand, across the Tasman Sea.

 Life cycle

 Eggs

 The eggs are light green, ribbed and barrel shaped.
-They are usually laid singly, sometimes in pairs, onto the nettle leaves that the larva will eat.
+They are usually laid singly, sometimes in pairs, onto the nettle leaves that the larva eat.